|Chez Jo Goldenberg, Paris [Wikipedia]|

 At a very personal level, we wish there was much wider awareness of how Jordan has provided a friendly environment since 2011 for the woman who masterminded the murder of our daughter, allowing her to operate freely from within Jordan's borders; to speak as an honored guest at its universities, professional guilds, law courts and other venues; to record her television program "Naseem Al Ahrar" (translation: “Breezes of the Free”) week after week for beaming out to the Arabic-speaking world throughout the past 4 years; and to emerge as a genuine pan-Arab celebrity.

-daughter was murdered, along with 14 other innocents.
-The confessed killer
+our daughter was murdered, along with 14 other innocents.

 Hamas was formally banned in Jordan in 1999, and continues to have the status of an outlawed entity.
 However the Muslim Brotherhood - to which Hamas owes allegiance, as the Hamas Charter says explicitly - operates freely within Jordan.
 Reuters described the Brotherhood in August 2014 as "the ideological counterpart to Hamas and Jordan's largest political group".
 It is today a "major player" in the Jordanian political scene.